uel3/uel3-t3pio/README.md

 - `concatenated_primers_snpfiltered.txt` — after SNP redundancy filtering
 - `concatenated_primers_final.txt` — after primer-score filtering (retaining all lowest score primers in each orthogroup)
 - `concatenated_primers_final_firstrow.txt` — after primer-score filtering (keeping only the first lowest score primer in each orthogroup)
+- `concatenated_primers_final_random_row.txt` — after primer-score filtering (randomly select one of the lowest score primer in each orthogroup)

 To summarize these files, run the following one-liner script inside the `primers` folder.
 It will output the **legacy primer match count**, **unique oligo group count**, and **total primer count** for each file—all on a single line per file: